Let’s just be frank: I write a ridiculous amount of content.

 Then it’s time to outline!
 Regulars here know how I love lists and planning…

-Now, the skeleton is how we do that…
+Now, the content skeleton is how we do that…

-The working title is usually just a straightforward explanation of what the post is doing.
+- The working title is usually just a straightforward explanation of what the post is doing.
 For example, for this post it was “My Content Creation Process.”
-For my post about how to use Zapier, it was simply “How to Use Zapier.”
+For my post about writing welcome sequences, it was simply “Intro to Writing Email Welcome Sequences.”
 Nothing fancy.

 For my planner roundup, for example, the mission statement was, “Learn what to look for in a paper planner to organize your solopreneur business, and the best planners that meet all the criteria.”